Alexandra (singer)

-Doris Nefedov (née Treitz, May 19, 1942 – July 31, 1969), better known by her stage name Alexandra, was a German singer.
+Doris Nefedov (née Treitz, 19 May 1942 – 31 July 1969), better known by her stage name Alexandra, was a German singer.

 Biography

 Doris Treitz was born in Heydekrug, Memelland (today: Šilutė, Lithuania).
 Due to the flight and expulsion of Germans during and after WWII, her mother had to take her and her two elder sisters to the West.
 While the father wanted his daughters to aim for office jobs, the mother supported artistic aspirations, and the interest in foreign languages.
 At age 17, she left school in Kiel to become a fashion designer and actor in Hamburg, studying at Margot-Höpfner-Schauspielschule, working in several jobs to earn the money.
 At age 19, Doris Treitz took part in the Miss Germany pageant, enjoying being in the spotlight while still living with her mother in a small cheap apartment in Hamburg's Rothenburgsort.
 In order to pay the rent, they had to lease a room to a Russian, Nikolai Nefedov, who was 49 years old and en route to emigration into the US.
-Doris fell in love, they married.
+Doris fell in love, and they married.
 After their boy Alexander ("Sascha") was born when she was 20, the couple got a divorce and Nefedov went to America alone.

 As she did not consider her legal name Doris Nefedov as helpful to a career, she chose Alexandra instead, after her son.
 Before a concert of singer Salvatore Adamo, the crowd booed other new female talents away, until Alexandra won them over with her rather melancholic style.
 Hans R. Beierlein, the well known German music manager of Udo Jürgens, became her manager, friend and lover.

 Alexandra's first hit single, Zigeunerjunge ("Gypsy boy"), was released in 1967, taken from her first successful debut longplay album Premiere mit Alexandra ("Premiere with Alexandra").